-research data law
+research data rights

 Open science, innovation, public data

-1st edition 2022
+, 1st edition, 2022

-by Agnès Robin
+, by Agnès Robin